mariofouad/Paint-For-Kids/README.md

 Using Visual Studio:
 1. Download all files on your local machine.
 2. Open "Paint-For-Kids" folder.
+3. Open "PaintForKids" folder.
-3. Open "PT-Project.sln" file, using Visual Studio.
+4. Open "PT-Project.sln" file, using Visual Studio.
-4. Run the code (F5).
+5. Run the code (F5).
 # How To Use
 * ## After running the project this interface will be shown:
 ![Screenshot 2024-02-08 191655](https://github.com/mariofouad/Paint-For-Kids/assets/119708778/763a6c3d-60b5-4be0-bea6-99ebe93dd853)